Sissaz/spotify/src/assets/instrucoes.md

 <br>
 • poetry install

 After creating the project folder, open Git Bash in VSCode from within this folder.
-Then, run the command above to install the project dependencies specified in the pyproject.toml file
+Then, run the command above to install the project dependencies specified in the pyproject.toml file.

 <br>
 • poetry shell